npernat/interactions/paper.md

 ### iNaturalist data
 Observations of *I. mexicana* were retrieved from the iNaturalist platform on March 6th, 2022, via the *rinat* package (reference) and command *get_inat_obs()*.
 Only *research grade* quality observations were used.
 This resulted in a dataset with 1741 image URLs.
 Of these 1741 URLs we used a subset of the first 250 for the test study (see Expert data).

-### PlantNet data
+### plantNet data
-Via the image URLs of the iNaturalist pictures, potential plant species displayed on the images as secondary data were identified by PlantNet, applying the command *identify()* from the corresponding *plantnet* package (reference).
+Via the image URLs of the iNaturalist pictures, potential plant species displayed on the images as secondary data were identified by plantNet, applying the command *identify()* from the corresponding *plantnet* package (reference).
 To simplify the output of the App API, we selected the option simplify=TRUE and also set the parameter no_reject = “true”.
 In the latter case, the images are then not rejected by the App in cryptic or suspicious (no plant) cases.
 However, for four iNaturalist image URLs, the App returned *Species not found* as results.
 We added the columns of suggested species families and genera to the dataset by applying the packages *stringr* (reference) and the command *plantminer()* from the *taxize* package (reference).
 Automatically, plantNet provides a list of plant species suggestions with a corresponding score from 0 to 1 for each candidate that can be understood as a probability of the right species identification.
 The minimum of suggestions were one (in the four cases, a species was not found), the maximum 124, the mean 43.13 and the median 40.5.

 ### Expert data
-To review PlantNet candidates, botanical experts examined the iNaturalist images of *I. mexicana*, determined plant families and, when possible, genera and species.
+To review plantNet candidates, botanical experts examined the iNaturalist images of *I. mexicana*, determined plant families and, when possible, genera and species.
 Unidentifiable taxon classes based on what was visible of the flower in the image were categorized as *unidentifiable* or, if no flower or plant was visible at all, as *noflower*.
 Some plant species were beyond the geographic knowledge of the botanical experts but were theoretically identifiable from the images; these were assigned *need_id*.
 In addition, the color of the flower and the type of interaction was also noted.
 Concerning the latter, many images did not show the target species feeding on nectar or visiting a flower, but with prey (*preying*), resting (*resting*), interacting with humans (e.g., sitting on fingers, *human*), or intraspecifically (*mating*), as museum collection (*collection*), or in preparation for nesting (*nesting*).

 The identification of plant species from the iNaturalists images were done blind, meaning, the suggestions of the App for the single images were not provided.
 During the time of the Hackathon the expert botanists could identify a subset of ~300 iNaturalist images, of which we used 250 for this test study.
-Of these 250 images, a plant species was identified in 16%, a plant genus on 44.4%, and a plant family on 69.2% (Table 1) by the botanists.
+Of these 250 images, a plant species was identified in 15.2%, a plant genus on 44.4%, and a plant family on 69.2% (Table 1) by the botanists.

 Table 1: Proportion of identifiable plant species, genera and families from iNaturalist images by experts (need_id = plant unknown to the botanist, noflower = plant, but no flower, unidentifiable = no plant at all).
 | **Species** | **n** | **%** |